What Documents Do I Need for Mortgage Approval?

 - Social Security award letter

-- Pension/retirement award letter
+- Pension or retirement award letter

 - 1099s for the past 2 years

-- Proof of receipt (bank statements)
+- Proof of receipt via bank statements

 Rental Income: